futureplc/html-dom-document/README.md

 There are a couple of additional utility methods to help build attribute strings from PHP arrays.

-`Utility::attribute()` will take a single key/value pair and turn it into an HTML attribute, regardless of whether the value is a string, array or a boolean.
+`Utility::attribute()` will take a single key/value pair and turn it into an HTML attribute, regardless of whether the value is a string, array, or boolean.

 ```php
 Utility::attribute('class', ['foo', 'bar']); // class="foo bar"